stephenjacobhussaini-sudo/aircraft-boarding-discrete-event-simulation/README.md

 # Systems Engineering Evaluation of Aircraft Boarding Strategies Using Discrete-Event Simulation

 ## 📌 Project Overview
 This project applies core systems engineering principles to critically evaluate passenger boarding strategies for single-aisle aircraft using a high-fidelity discrete-event simulation (DES) digital twin built in Witness Horizon.
-The turnaround sequence is highly variable and directly dictates operational efficiency, crew utilization, and airline profitability—especially for short-haul and low-cost carriers.
+The turnaround sequence is highly variable and directly dictates operational efficiency, crew utilization, and airline profitability, especially for short-haul and low-cost carriers.
 This study models the boarding process as a complex socio-technical system intersecting human behavior, physical aircraft layout constraints, and operational policy rules.

 ## ⚙️ System Parameters & Stochastic Data Modeling
 The digital twin was constructed under uniform operational parameters to isolate strategy efficiency: